valtix-security/terraform-aws-service-vpc/README.md

 1. Create a VPC
 1. Create internet gateway and attach to the VPC
 1. Create the following subnets in each of the availability zones:
-    * datapath subnet and a route table, default route to igw
+    * datapath subnet and datapath route table associated to it, default route to igw
-    * mgmt subnet and a route table, default route to igw
+    * mgmt subnet and mgmt route table associated to it, default route to igw
-    * tgw_attachment subnet and a route table
+    * tgw_attachment subnet and a route table associated to it
 1. Create security groups in the VPC
     * datapath: allow all ingress and egress traffic
     * mgmt: allow all egress traffic